As will contest attorneys, we are often approached by clients who want to know whether all wills have to be probated.

-Whether a will needs to go through probate will depend on several factors.
 Unfortunately, Virginia’s probate rules are rather complicated, which is why it’s in your best interest to have a skilled attorney work with you regarding your loved one’s last will and testament.
+As mentioned, whether a will needs to go through probate will depend on several factors.

-- The decedent had a will and owned real property solely in his or her name
+The decedent had a will and owned real property solely in their name

-- The decedent had a will and owned personal property solely in his or her name
+The decedent had a will and owned personal property solely in their name

-However, there are exceptions and probate may be avoided if:
+There are some exceptions to the above.
+For instance, probate may be avoided if:

 - The decedent’s real estate will pass by survivorship under the terms of the deed